jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 A Release will go through a lifecycle of **stages** and **phases**.

 Stages include **Build**, **Candidate**, **Current**, and **Revoked**.
 The ATR does not manage build stage releases.
-It takes over on the transition from the build to the cnadidate stage.
+It takes over on the transition from the build to the candidate stage.
 Stages control where on the **ATR** Website a release can be found.

 Phases are states or activities during a Release's life cycle.